 1.4.1 At present, total investment by the originator in the securities issued by the SPV through underwriting or otherwise is limited to 20% of the total securitised instruments issued.
-Credit enhancement, liquidity support and counterparty credit exposures in the case of interest rate swaps/currency swaps with the SPV are outside this limit.
-However, under the Basel II requirements, there should be transfer of a significant credit risk associated with the securitised exposures to the third parties for recognition of risk transfer.
-In view of this, the total exposure of banks to the loans securitised in the following forms should not exceed 20% of the total securitised instruments issued:
+It has been decided that the total exposure of NBFCs to the loans securitised in the following forms should not exceed 20% of the total securitised instruments issued :

-- Investments in equity/subordinate/senior tranches of securities issued by the SPV including through underwriting commitments - Credit enhancements including cash and other forms of collaterals including over-collateralisation, but excluding the credit enhancing interest only strip - ➤ Liquidity support.
+- Investments in equity / subordinate / senior tranches of securities issued by the SPV including through underwriting commitments - Credit enhancements including cash and other forms of collaterals including overcollateralisation, but excluding the credit enhancing interest only strip - Liquidity support.

-1.4.2 If a bank exceeds the above limit, the excess amount would be risk weighted at 1111%5.
+1.4.2 If an NBFC exceeds the above limit, the excess amount would be risk weighted at $667\%^5$.